SoftUni/Programming-Basics-Book-JS-EN/chapter-05-loops.md

 ### Problem: * Draw a Spiral Triangles with The Turtle

-Add a [**Triangle**] button that draws three triangles with 22 beams each, as shown in the figure below:
+Add a [**Spiral Triangle**] button that draws three triangles with 22 beams each, as shown in the figure below:

 ![](assets/chapter-5-1-images/13.Turtle-graphics-17.png)